 Signaturely makes it easy to create a digital signature for you and your signatories.
 First, you can create a Signaturely account.
 Once you’ve signed up, you’ll type, draw, or upload a digital signature, which is saved for future contract signing.
 The platform seamlessly guides you and your signatories through signing contracts and PDFs.
 Signaturely also lets your team collaborate on documents so that you can track their status in real time.

 FAQs About Signatories

 Here are some top questions and answers about signatories.

 A signature is a handwritten or electronic mark that indicates the agreement of the person signing a document, such as a PDF.
 On the other hand, a signatory is a person or party who has signed a document and uses their signature to enter into a binding agreement.

 A company president may be a signatory on behalf of the company, meaning they have the authority to enter the company into contracts and other agreements.
-In some cases, a signatory may also be someone who witnessed another person signing a document; for instance, a notary public may act as a signatory on a deed or will.
+Sometimes, a signatory may also be someone who witnessed another person signing a document; for instance, a notary public may act as a signatory on a deed or will.

 A business signatory is an authorized company representative who can sign contracts, agreements, and any other legal document on behalf of the business.
 In most cases, the signatory will be a senior member of the company, such as the CEO or President.

 To make someone an authorized signatory, you’ll have to sign a form that defines the scope of their authorization.
 For banking purposes, you will need to obtain a signature from the individual.
 This can be done by having them sign a piece of paper or a digital document.
 Next, you will need to send the bank a form authorizing the individual to sign on your behalf.
 This form will require your name, account number, and the individual’s name and signature.